Bayesian Image Analysis in Fourier Space: BIFS Modeling Framework

 \section{BIFS Modeling Framework}

-Consider $x$ to be the true (or idealized/enhanced) image that we wish to recover from a degraded or sub-optimal image dataset $y$.
+Consider $x$ to be the true (or idealized/enhanced) image that we wish to recover from a somehow degraded image dataset $y$.
 Instead of the conventional Bayesian image analysis approach of generating prior and likelihood models for the true image $x$ based on image data $y$ directly in terms of pixel values, we formulate the models via their discrete Fourier transform representations: $\ft x$ and $\ft y$.
 Using Bayes' Theorem, the posterior, $\pi(\ft x | \ft y)$, is then,

-The key aspect of the BIFS formulation that leads to its useful properties of easy specification and computational speed, is that we specify both the prior and likelihood (and therefore the posterior) to consist of a set of independent processes over Fourier space locations.
-In order to induce spatial correlation in image space, the parameters of the prior distributions are specified so as to change in a systematic fashion over Fourier space; independent (but heterogeneous) processes in Fourier space are thereby transformed into spatially correlated processes in image space~\citep{zeger1985exploring,lange1997non,peligrad2006central}.
+The key aspect of the BIFS formulation that leads to its useful properties of easy specification and computational speed, is that we specify both the prior and likelihood (and therefore the posterior) as a set of independent processes over Fourier space locations.
+The BIFS prior is able to induce spatial correlation in image space by specifying the parameters of the prior distributions such that they change in a systematic fashion over Fourier space; independent processes in Fourier space are thereby transformed into spatially correlated processes in image space~\citep{zeger1985exploring,lange1997non,peligrad2006central}.
 Heuristically, the realized signal at each position in Fourier space corresponds to a spatially correlated process in image space (at one particular spatial frequency).
-In general therefore, linear combinations of these spatially correlated signals (such as that given by the discrete Fourier transform) will also lead to a correlated process in image space.
-This independence-based specification over Fourier space can be contrasted with the conventional Bayesian image analysis approach of using Markov random field (MRF) priors for imposing spatial correlation properties, where the Markovian neighborhood structures are used to induce correlation patterns across pixels via joint or conditional distributional specifications \citep{besag1974spatial,geman1984stochastic,besag1989digital}.
-In fact, as we discuss in Section \ref{MRImatch} in certain instances MRF models exactly correspond to uncorrelated processes in Fourier space.
+In general therefore, linear combinations of these spatially correlated signals (such as that given by the discrete Fourier transform) will also lead to a spatially correlated process in image space.
+This independence-based specification over Fourier space can be contrasted with the conventional Bayesian image analysis approach of using Markov random field (MRF) priors, where neighborhood properties are used to induce correlation patterns across pixels via joint or conditional distributional specifications \citep{geman1984stochastic,besag1989digital}.
+In certain instances MRF models exactly correspond to uncorrelated processes in Fourier space (see Section \ref{MRImatch}).